wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 IntelliWidget eliminates the need for multiple sidebars to accommodate page-specific content.
 Instead, you use one set of dynamic sidebars, load a few IntelliWidgets and then customize on a per-page basis.
 If you don’t customize a page, the default widget (the one you configured on the widgets page) displays instead.

 IntelliWidgets can include but are not limited to: custom page menus, featured posts, slider lists, arbitrary text/html (textwidgets), calendars, testimonials, categories and more.

+IntelliWidget now supports Wordpress Custom Menus!
+Use the Nav Menu template option and select any Nav Menu to use on specific pages.
+Standard IntelliWidget Menus continue to work as before.

+Expire posts on a specific date/time using the new date features.
+Also, you can combine active posts and expired posts to show only events going on currently.

 Because the lists are generated using active titles and permalinks, your site is always current with the latest versions of your content.